RyazanovAlexander/prodctl/README.md

 The product bundle is delivered as a Docker image.
 It includes all the utilities necessary to work with the resources included in it.

-To download the product, run the command:
+# Demonstration

+Download the product of the required version:
 ```
 docker run -it docker.io/aryazanov/product:0.0.1 /bin/bash
 ```